dekoza/mtgpl/docs/_sources/ONE.rst.txt

    Gain control of target creature with mana value X or less.
 If X is 5 or more, create a token that's a copy of that creature.

-:mtgtip:`Bring the Ending<https://cards.scryfall.io/border_crop/front/b/a/ba9d9d26-0c76-4a09-aa25-b32854e70c0b.jpg?1674772749|https://scryfall.com/card/one/44/bring-the-ending?utm_source=api>`
+:mtgtip:`Bring the Ending<https://cards.scryfall.io/border_crop/front/b/a/ba9d9d26-0c76-4a09-aa25-b32854e70c0b.jpg?1674810983|https://scryfall.com/card/one/44/bring-the-ending?utm_source=api>`
    Counter target spell unless its controller pays |mana_2|.

-   Corrupted — Counter that spell instead of its controller has three or more poison counter.
+   Corrupted — Counter that spell instead if its controller has three or more poison counters.

 :mtgtip:`Chrome Prowler<https://cards.scryfall.io/border_crop/front/a/9/a94378a2-cbde-4adf-b889-43e90fc6ba28.jpg?1674772750|https://scryfall.com/card/one/45/chrome-prowler?utm_source=api>`